michioxd/sounddark/README.md

 pnpm run pack
 ```

-You should be see the release.zip in the `dist` directory
+You should see the release.zip in the `dist` directory

 ## License